 Yellow Perch were illegally introduced in the late 1990’s, but never really exploded until the last few years.
 These fish provide great action and are arguably some of the best table-fare Colorado offers for warm water speceies!
 It is not uncommon to see 100+ fish days with fish rainging from 4-12″ and the occasional fish over 12″.
 We target perch through most of the year, but really see the bigger schools show up June through October.
 Ice action is good from December through mid March.
 We allow our clients to keep as many perch as they want, but cap our cleaning services at 5 perch per person.

 Rainbow trout and brown trout are healthy in number and size in Blue Mesa Reservoir!
 The average trout is around 14-16″, but 18-22″+ rainbow and brown trout show up fairly consistently!
 At time, good numbers of trout will be mixed in with the kokanee salmon as we troll for them, but our favorite way to catch these fish is by casting lures at the shoreline, which can be very similar to bass fishing at times!
 Fishing for rainbows and browns is truly good all year long, but the absolute best times to cast for them is from mid April through early June and then again in the fall from October through November.
 Trout fishing through the ice makes for an action-packed trip and is good from December through mid March!
 We allow our clients to keep a daily bag limit of 4 fish (either species in combination).

-Now offering standup paddle board rentals on Blue Mesa!
+We are now offering standup paddle board rentals for the Gunnison Basin including Blue Mesa!